-- Package is broken for cross compile environments - Package is broken within a specific feature - Package is vulnerable and needs some fixes - or anything else
+- Package is broken for cross compile environments - · Package is broken within a specific feature - · Package is vulnerable and needs some fixes - · or anything else (this case is the most common one)

 PTXdist handles patching automatically.
 After extracting the archive, PTXdist checks for the existence of a patch directory with the same name as the package.
 If our package's name is foo-1.1.0, PTXdist searches for patches in: